mawfia/ContactTracker/README.md

-# Todo Tracker
+# Contact Tracker
-Individual Project created 22 December 2016
+Individual Project created 23 December 2016

 INTRODUCTION:
 --------------------
-This will be a Single Page AngularJS 1.5/JavaScript/jQuery/Spring/REST CRUD project application.
-Currently the front-end logic with AngularJS/JavaScript/Jquery has been designed, built, and deployed to cloud services over a period of 2 days.
+This is a Single Page AngularJS 1.5/JavaScript/jQuery project application.
+Front-end logic with AngularJS/JavaScript/Jquery was designed, built, and deployed to cloud services over a period of 1 day.

 HOW TO USE:
 ---------------------
 This is a basic task orginzer/tracker.
-The buttons are user friendly and fairly self-explanatory i.e. the "add todo" button adds tasks with the text the user inputs.
-Tasks can be deleted, updated, and checked as completed.
-A counter at the top keeps track of remaining tasks and a counter at the bottom of the application keeps track of tacks that are complete.
-The use can show all tacks including completed tasks by clicking the "show completed tasks" checkbox.
+The buttons are user friendly and fairly self-explanatory i.e. the "add contact" button adds contacts with the text the user inputs.
+Contacts can be deleted, updated, and checked as completed.
+A counter at the top keeps track of the total number of contacts.

 NOTE TO USER: